G8-CS207F17/cs207-FinalProject/README.md

 ## New Feature - Nuclear Reactions

 **Motivation**

 Our new feature expands the functionality of the `chemkin` library, depicting how it handles additional types of reactions.
 Based on the list of reactions provided, the `nuclear` class detects the type of reaction  and prints the complete reaction.
 It handles both one-step and multi-step reactions and generates the decay series until a stable product is formed.
 The `visualisations` class generates decay graphs for all nuclear reactions.
-This class can be extended to other types of reactions as well.
+This class may be extended to other types of reactions as well.

 **Implementation**

+The implementation consists of 2 new classes - `nuclear` and `visulaisations`.
+The `nuclear` class contains functions including

+* `print_reaction` which determines if the reaction product is stable or not and hence, if the products will decay further
+* `find_reaction_type` which determines the type of individual reaction - alpha decay, beta decay, positron emission, electron capture, gamma decay or spontaneous fission.
+* `generate_decay_series` which generates the decay reactions until a stable product is formed.

+The visualisations class contains functions including

+* `draw_decay_graph` which draws the decay graph for reactants

+* `draw_decay_series` which generates a plot of radioactive reactants until a stable product is formed.

+  ​

 Let us have a set of nuclear reactions: